lifelib-dev/lifelib/makedocs/source/projects/smithwilson.rst

 --------------------

 Create a project folder
-by executing the following command in the *Anaconda* prompt as explained in :ref:`create-a-project` section.
+by executing the following command in the *WinPython Command Prompt* as explained in :ref:`create-a-project` section.
 You should pass your own project path as the last argument.